atreyasha/git-hooks/README.md

 # Git hooks :anchor:

-This repository contains two useful git hooks which help with general development workflows.
+This repository contains two useful git hooks which help with workflows pertaining to `python`, `shell`, `R` and `org-mode` developments.

 ## Overview :book: